microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person-card.md

 ## Microsoft Graph permissions

 The Person-Card control uses the following Microsoft Graph APIs and permissions.
-For each API called the user must have at least one of the listed permissions.
+For each API called, the user must have at least one of the permissions listed.

 | Configuration                                                                                          | Permission         | API                                                                                                           | Section      |
 | ------------------------------------------------------------------------------------------------------ | ------------------ | ------------------------------------------------------------------------------------------------------------- | ------------ |